EMPAT94/empat94.github.io/_gs/Chapter 14 - Avian Prosecution 1.md

 Everyone had a relaxed smile on their faces.
 With the sudden-death threat from sneaky 20 feet monsters lifted, we breathed slightly easy.
 Sure, these guys gave us the most trouble so far, but it was not much danger.
 Unlike the Imps, their cuts were deeper.
 They also fought more harmoniously in a group.
 That was it though.
 We could take them!

 We decided to rest up beneath the tree.
 Not that we needed shade in the ever-evening.
 Arya had healed Carol and she moved towards me.
 "Nah, I'm okay.
-Heal those two first," I pointed her to Divin and Taro.
+Heal those two first," I gestured towards Divin and Taro.
 They took the brunt of the attack and had more cuts than others.
 "OK," she smiled and moved on to heal Taro.

 I, on the other hand, opened up my Status Window to check the gains.